grayswandyr/cervino/examples/README.md

 # Protocol from the paper

 All models for the protocols presented in the paper are in the CAV2021 folder.
-Three other specifications are provided (see the bottom of the file).
+Three other specifications are provided (see the bottom of this file).

 ## CAV models

 ### GSet
 Model in gset.cervino.
 G-Set consists in a set a sets containing some elements, there is two possible events :
 	-adding an element to a set